upvestco/upvest-go/README.md

 # Go library for the Upvest API.

-In order to retrieve your API credentials for using this Python client, you'll need to [sign up with Upvest](https://login.upvest.co/sign-up).
+In order to retrieve your API credentials for using this Go client, you'll need to [sign up with Upvest](https://login.upvest.co/sign-up).

 Where possible, the services available on the client groups the API into logical chunks and correspond to the structure of the Upvest API documentation at https://developers.upvest.co/v1.0/reference.